Robert M. La Follette: 1924 presidential campaign

 La Follette's platform was based on many of the issues that he had been campaigning on throughout his political career.
 He called for government ownership of the railroads and electric utilities, cheap credit for farmers, the outlawing of child labor, stronger laws to help labor unions, more protection of civil liberties, an end to American imperialism in Latin America, and a referendum before any president could again lead the nation into war.

 Professional gamblers initially gave La Follette a 16-to-1 odds of winning, and many expected that his candidacy would force a contingent election in the House of Representatives.
 As election day approached, however, those hoping for a La Follette victory became more pessimistic.
 The various groups supporting La Follette often clashed, and his campaign was not nearly as well-financed as those of Davis and especially Coolidge.
 Corporate leaders, who saw in La Follette the specter of class warfare, mobilized against his third-party candidacy.
 Republicans campaigned on a "Coolidge or chaos" platform, arguing that the election of La Follette would severely disrupt economic growth.
 Having little fear of a Democratic victory, the Republican Party mainly focused its campaign attacks on La Follette.

-In August and September, La Follette expressed his opposal to the Ku Klux Klan, describing the organization as containing "seeds of death" in its own body and his hatred for immigration quotas on the basis of racial discrimination, while defending control of immigration regarding economic issues.
+In August and September, La Follette expressed his opposition to the Ku Klux Klan, describing the organization as containing "seeds of death" in its own body and his hatred for immigration quotas on the basis of racial discrimination, while defending control of immigration regarding economic issues.
 In response to La Follette's statements regarding the Klan, Imperial Wizard Hiram Wesley Evans denounced La Follette as being the "arch enemy of the country".

 Ultimately, La Follette took 16.6 percent of the vote, while Coolidge won a majority of the popular and electoral vote.
 La Follette carried his home state of Wisconsin and finished second in eleven states, all of which were west of the Mississippi River.
 He performed best in rural areas and working-class urban areas, with much of his support coming from individuals affiliated with the Socialist Party.
 La Follette's 16.6 percent showing represents the third best popular vote showing for a third party since the American Civil War (after Roosevelt in 1912 and Ross Perot in 1992), and with him winning of his home state of Wisconsin.
 The CPPA dissolved shortly after the election as various groups withdrew support.